The person(s) responsible for the implementation of this COVID-19 Site-Specific Protection Plan (SPP):

 Individual Control Measures and Screenings

-- Employees who are sick or exhibiting symptoms of COVID-19 are directed to stay home and CDC guidelines will be followed for when that employee can return to work.
+- Students, employees, and authorized visitors who are sick or exhibiting symptoms of COVID-19 are directed to stay home and Centers for Disease Control guidelines will be followed for when that individual may return to campus.

 - Employees are provided with and use protective equipment when offloading and storing delivered goods.
 Employees inspect deliveries and perform disinfection measures prior to storing goods in warehouses and facilities.

 Cleaning and Disinfecting Protocols

 Thorough cleaning in high traffic areas is performed regularly by custodial staff.